jdtshin/Cyclistic/README.md

 ## Business Task:
 **_Develop a new strategy to convert casual riders into annual members:_**
 1. Understand how annual members and casual riders differ.
+  a.
+  b.
-2. Understand why casual riders would buy an annual membership.
+3. Understand why casual riders would buy an annual membership.
-3. How to effectively use digital media to influence casual riders to becoming annual members.
+4. How to effectively use digital media to influence casual riders to becoming annual members.

 ## Data Sources Used: